 Also it is a well-known around one in 6 Australian women will experience some sort of postnatal depression Doctors believe that infant massage in combination with counseling sessions has led to significant improvements in the conditions that the mothers are experiencing.
 More tips on massaging a baby are here.

 Studies on infant massage have shown that with regular practice there is a significant reduction in overall crying time with children that receive massages.
 It is a great way to help relax both bub and parent.

 It’s a well-known fact that massage helps increased serotonin levels and can help regulate the secretion rhythms which help regulate sleep patterns.
 Bubs that are massaged by their parents before bed tend to fall asleep faster, sleep more deeply, and stay asleep longer.
 Good news indeed, for all you tired mums and dads out there

-Studies have shown that prem bubs receiving touch therapy and infant massage gain weight faster and in some cases discharged earlier than others, A recent study by the Touch Research Institute at the University of Miami Miller School of Medicine found that premature babies receiving three 15-minute massages per day for five days showed a 53 percent greater daily weight gain than unmassaged babies.
+Studies have shown that premature bubs receiving touch therapy and infant massage gain weight faster and in some cases discharged earlier than others, A recent study by the Touch Research Institute at the University of Miami Miller School of Medicine found that premature babies receiving three 15-minute massages per day for five days showed a 53 percent greater daily weight gain than babies who weren’t massaged.